Dr. Raymond E. Forslund, Chair (Member, 2017-2019)

 Dr. Ruth Ann Woodall Member (2016-2018)

 Ruth serves as Associate Vice President for Education and Workforce Development for the Tennessee Chamber of Commerce & Industry and is located in Nashville, Tennessee.
 She currently leads the Tennessee Scholars for the Chamber.

 Ruth attended Union University, Jackson, Tennessee, where she received a degree in Chemistry in 1977.
 She was named Chemistry Alumni of the Year in 2004 at Union.
 Ruth earned a Master’s degree in Science Education and Curriculum Design in 1984 from the University of Memphis.
 She is a certified Volunteer Manager and Fund Developer.
-She was given the honor of E. Ann Nalley Volunteer of the year in 2007, ACS Fellow class of 2011, Nashville Section Volunteer of the Year for 2013, and in 2013 was awarded the ACS Helen Free Award for Public Outreach.
+Her honors include: E. Ann Nalley Volunteer of the year in 2007, ACS Fellow class of 2011, Nashville Section Volunteer of the Year for 2013, and the ACS Helen Free Award for Public Outreach in 2013.